ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 the eye that mourned for us will be dried, and
 glistening again with joy ; and even our chil­
 dren will cease io think of us, and will not re­
-member to lisp our nan es.
+member to lisp our nan es.”
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:whi:batch_whi_galky_ver01:data:sn86086437:00514152330:1860032101:0138/pct:55.895258,63.101423,11.974522,12.446352/!600,600/0/default.jpg"/>
 </td>